 I’ve always maintained that Canadians do not, despite the popular perception, pronounce it “a-boot.”
 Sorry, we just don’t.
 I am willing to concede, however, that there is a distinctly Canadian way of saying this word.
 I had to come to terms with that when I realized that many people were picking me out as Canadian because of the way I say “about.”
 So, OK, you got us there.
 But what is annoying is when people ask us to repeat words because they think it’s “funny” or “cute.”
 My roommate would always get, “tell us again what sport you play?”
 When she’d reply “hockey” (instead of “hackey” I presume) they would laugh.

-Canada is not the 51st state
+Imply that Canada is the 51st state.

-So stop joking about it.
+It’s not funny, so stop joking about it.

-You say “eh” a lot
+Tell us we say “eh” a lot.